Distance Learning in 2021: How to make the most of this school year

 Are teachers ready to support digital learning?

-Teachers are eager to support digital learning.
-As can be seen from the infographic, this willingness can lead to widespread, whole-school teacher training led by school management.
-This would ensure that no one is left behind and teachers can improve their practice in a supportive and engaging environment.
+Teachers are eager to support digital learning but there is still the issue of training.
+Based on research from the OECD, we can see that not all teachers are getting comprehensive training (see infographic below).
+Whole-school teacher training led by school management would ensure that no teacher is left behind in improving their practice within a supportive and engaging environment.

 Review your student’s work seamlessly.